dejan-brkic/test-suite/README.md

 >127.0.0.1 host.docker.internal

-So accesing `host.docker.internal` from the test machine or the browser running in a container will always resolve to localhost.
+So accessing `host.docker.internal` from the test machine or the browser running in a container will always resolve to localhost.